pachyderm/pachyderm/examples/GoT/readme.md

 #### Training:

 We've specified two pipelines here.
 The first is `GoT_train`, which represents the processing needed to train the neural net on the input data.
-You can see that it takes `GoT_scritps` as its input.
+You can see that it takes `GoT_scripts` as its input.

 Now note that we've specified the `tensor_flow_rnn_got` image, and we specify an entry point by specifying the command and the stdin we pass.
 In our case, the meat boils down to this line: